-31.66% of study participants no longer live or work within Kentucky and 66.13% of these participants indicated that they are currently maintaining NREMT and/or another state's certification.
-Inferring that these individuals are working as EMS providers for out of state agencies.
+31.66% of study participants no longer live or work within Kentucky, majority of these individuals may possibly still be working within the EMS field.
+Accordingly, 66.13% of out of state participants indicated that they are currently maintaining NREMT and/or another state's certification.